 The Isle of Wight is a hot-spot for running events, so I’ve prepared a breakdown of what’s on throughout the year.

-JANUARY (2018 date TBC) Towards the end of the month and crossing into March, the Harriers also put on 3 cross country races; the Ryde Harriers Cross Country Championship (guests welcomed), the Isle of Wight Cross Country Championship and the Arthur Biggs Handicap.
+JANUARY (21 January, 18 and 25 February 2018) Towards the end of the month and crossing into March, the Harriers also put on 3 cross country races; the Ryde Harriers Cross Country Championship (guests welcomed), the Isle of Wight Cross Country Championship and the Arthur Biggs Handicap.
 Expect lots of mud!

-FEBRUARY (2018 date TBC) Still not burnt off the Christmas excess?
+FEBRUARY (4 February 2018) Still not burnt off the Christmas excess?
 Then remove it all at once at the Ryde Harriers Ryde 10 – a hilly road race.
 As part of the Hampshire Road Race League, it’s a popular race for Islanders and mainlanders alike, often with in excess of 400 runners taking part.

 MARCH The Sport Relief Seaclose Mile is held biannually, with the next in 2018 (2018 date TBC).
 Choose to run 1 mile, 3 or even 6, raising money for charity.
 Fancy dress is encouraged in this run for all the family.